A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

 \subsubsection{QTG}

 After having detailed the resource estimations for all crucial subcircuits, we discuss now the overall gate and cycle count for the entire QTG.
-We assume here the more resource-efficient version of the QTG that does not contain the last capacity update $U_{n}^{\Br}$.
+We assume here the more resource-efficient version of the QTG that does not contain the last capacity update $U_{n}^{2}$.
+Furthermore, because the ancilla qubits are used for controlling both the subtractions in the capacity register and the additions in the profit register, we may fuse the copy processes (and their inverses) that are used before applying the arithmetic rotation gates.
+The gate and cycle count then is dominated by the operation that demands more rotations.

-\paragraph*{Gate count.} The total gate for QTG simply arises as the sum of the gates counts for the $n$ controlled Hadamard gates $U_{m}^{\Ar}$, the $n - 1$ capacity updates $U_{m}^{\Br}$, and the $n$ profit updates $U_{m}^{\Cr}$, i.e.,
+\paragraph*{Gate count.} The total gate count for QTG arises as the sum of the gates counts for the $n$ controlled Hadamard gates $U_{m}^{1}$ and for the capacity/profit updates with their copying steps merged as already mentioned. \begin{widetext} \begin{linenomath}